International Experience Scholarship

 The International Experience Scholarship is offered through the IUPUI Office of International Affairs

-- October 17 - Winter break, spring semester, and spring break programs only
+- October 13 - Winter break, spring semester, spring break programs, and summer programs only

 For more funding options, check out our full list of scholarships and financial aid.Find other scholarships